redblindbananaz/Bowling-Game/documentation.md

 - The strikeBonus and spareBonus methods calculate the bonus for a strike or a spare, respectively, by adding the number of pins knocked down in the next one or two rolls, respectively.```

 ````

+## Conclusion:

+- Application of a range of software quality assurance techniques to assess correctness of systems

+- Plan, design, execute and manage testing activities using manual and automated techniques to assess the software quality.

+- Application of programme maintenance techniques, including bug fixing and testing, optimisation and refactoring to ensure software efficiency and improve the software performance.

+- Organisation of source code by using source and version control tools for collaboration and manage changes to course code over time via Github

+- Production of documentation to assist users and developers to use the software product.

+- All project requirements have been met.

+- Project is ready for the next phase of development.